The Pleiades (volcano group): Geology

 The Pleiades belong to the McMurdo Volcanic Group and more specifically to the Melbourne volcanic province, which extends from Mount Melbourne to The Pleiades and Malta Plateau.
 These consist of the Cenozoic volcanoes of northern Victoria Land which form alignments and lineaments possibly controlled by deep fractures, and which are subdivided into a "Central Suite" consisting of large stratovolcanoes and a "Local Suite" consisting of other volcanic centres.
 Among the volcanoes of the McMurdo Volcanic Group are the large volcanoes Mount Overlord, Mount Melbourne and in the area of The Pleiades the Malta Plateau.
 Volcanic activity began about 10 – 7 million years ago.
 Earlier volcanic activity began during the Cretaceous, when the West Antarctic Rift System became active.

+The crust under the volcanic field is about 40 km thick.
 The basement underneath the volcanoes consists of Precambrian and Paleozoic sedimentary and intrusive rocks.
 The former are mostly represented by the Bowers Group/Bowers Supergroup and the Robertson Bay Group north of the volcanic complex and the latter by the Granite Harbour and Admiralty Intrusives mostly south of the volcanic complex.
 A major local fault system passes northeast of the volcanoes and roughly follows the path of the Mariner Glacier, while the Lanternman Fault passes southwest of them.
 Some of these faults formed during the Ross Orogeny, when three terranes collided to form northern Victoria Land; The Pleiades are located on the Bowers Terrane.
 Faults may also govern the position of The Pleiades volcanoes.

 Composition

 Basanite, basalt, benmoreite, hawaiite, phonolite, trachyandesite, trachyte and tristanite have been recovered from The Pleiades.
-These volcanic rocks define two separate sodium and potassium-rich magma suites and may originate from separate levels of the same magma chamber or through fractional crystallization.
+These volcanic rocks define two separate sodium and potassium-rich magma suites and may originate from separate levels of the same magma chamber, different depths or through fractional crystallization.
 Ultimately, these magmas originate from a metasomatized mantle and were altered through assimilation of crustal material as they ascended.
 Overall, these volcanic rocks define one of the most complete magmatic series of the McMurdo Volcanic Group.
 It is possible that the volcanoes first erupted trachyte and later basalts, but later findings indicate that the two suites were erupted simultaneously.
-Phenocrysts include anorthoclase, apatite, augite, biotite, kaersutite, magnetite, oligoclase and olivine.
+Phenocrysts include anorthoclase, apatite, augite, biotite, kaersutite, magnetite, oligoclase and olivine, and are distinct between the sodic and potassic rocks.
 Essexite, granodiorite, granite and syenite xenoliths also occur.
 Hydrothermal alteration at Taygete Cone has produced hematite and sulfur which coat and stain bleached trachyte.